lucialayr/visualization_hsurvey/README.md

 This folder contains the final code for the visualization of a sexual harassment survey, conducted by a German university and analysed by me as a freelance data scientist in Fall 2023.

 Note: This analysis is based on sensitive information, therefore the public version of the repository does not contain any data.
-Below you will nevertheless find instruction on the steps that would be necessary to repeat the analysis.
+Below you will find instruction on the steps that would be necessary to repeat the analysis.

 ## Examples